Michael McKenna (Scottish footballer)

-Michael McKenna (born 4 January 1991) is a Scottish footballer who plays as a midfielder for club East Fife.
+Michael McKenna (born 4 January 1991) is a Scottish footballer who plays as a midfielder for club Arbroath.

 Career

 Born in Edinburgh, McKenna spent time in Hibernian's youth academy before joining Musselburgh Athletic in 2012.
 In the summer of 2014, McKenna signed for Scottish Championship side Livingston on a one-year contract.
 In summer 2015, McKenna joined Berwick Rangers.
 Having already signed a pre-contract agreement with the club, McKenna signed for Arbroath for an undisclosed fee in January 2018.

 On the expiration of his contract with Arbroath in May 2024, McKenna signed a one-year contract with Falkirk.

 He left Falkirk in January 2025 and joined East Fife on a two-and-a-half year deal, reuniting him with former boss Dick Campbell.